bolderbrush10/SearchlightAssault/README.md

 Prototypes contain the definitions for a unit's graphics, animations, and stats (such as max health, range, and damage)

-_prototypes/sl-entities.lua_       - prototypes for the searchlight, hidden entities such as the turtle, etc
-_prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations
+_prototypes/sl-entities.lua_       - prototypes for the searchlight, hidden entities such as the turtle, etc _prototypes/sl-datastage-entities.lua_  - prototypes for entites that rely on basegame entity data _prototypes/sl-graphics.lua_       - pictures, lights, spirites, and animations
 _prototypes/sl-gui.lua_            - defines GUI styles for later use in control-gui.lua
 _prototypes/sl-shortcuts.lua_      - defines / modifies in game hotkeys (used to open the searchlight GUI)